bryanhain97/bryanhain97/README.md

 - 👀 I’m interested in web development, computer hardware architecture and cybersecurity.

 - 🌱 I’m currently learning programming.
-I started learning how to code in september of 2020 and i'm currently working my way through the process of connecting the front-end part with the back-end.
-For the last 5 months i've been focusing on web-development (Oct.2021).
-I want to launch a project-website when i got a good understand of the core concepts of the frontend and backend.
+I started learning how to code in september of 2020 and i'm currently working my way through the process of connecting the front-end part of web-development with the back-end.
+I want to launch a project-website when i got a good understanding of the core concepts of the frontend and backend.

 - 💞️ I’m looking to collaborate on everything that helps me build my knowledge.
 I'm currently learning TypeScript, MongoDB and React.
 I want to learn more about Node.js after that.